[Rollback]

 • Changing Planes, (2000) published by Junction Books, and

-She's been a featured reader at the Art Bar, and the I.V.
-Lounge (both in Toronto).
+She's been a featured reader at the Art Bar, the I.V.
+Lounge, and the Readings at Noon: Creative Forum for York Writers (all in Toronto).
+Plus the Cobourg Poetry Workshop.

 Carolyn was Poet Guest of Honor at these SF conventions: